Inseparable local uniformization: Inseparable local uniformization

 \subsection{Induction on height}

 In this section, we prove Theorem \ref{insepunif} for valued fields of any (automatically finite) height.
+We do not prove the descent or simultaneous versions, but the only obstacle is that we do not have an appropriate version of Lemma \ref{valuniflem}.
+(It seems plausible that after developing basic tools of log analytic geometry, it will be easy to extend Lemma \ref{valuniflem} in that direction.)

 Our proof runs by induction on the height $h$ of $\Kcirc$.
 Since the case of $h\le 1$ was established earlier, we should establish the step of the induction.
-So, we assume that the statement of the Theorem holds true for $K$'s of smaller height.
+So, we assume that the statement of the theorem holds true for $K$'s of smaller height.
 Let $\Fcirc$ be the localization of $\Kcirc$ whose height is $h-1$, then by $F$ we denote the valued field $(K,\Fcirc)$ (so $K=F$ as abstract fields).
 The image of $\Kcirc$ in $\tilF$ is a valuation ring.
 We denote it by $\tilFcirc$, and provide $\tilF$ with the corresponding valuation.
-Notice that the valued field $\tilF$ is of height $1$, and the valuation on $K$ is composed from the valuations on $F$ and $\tilF$ in the sense that the preimage of $\tilFcirc$ in $\Fcirc$ coincides with $\Kcirc$.
+Note that the valued field $\tilF$ is of height $1$, and the valuation on $K$ is composed from the valuations on $F$ and $\tilF$ in the sense that the preimage of $\tilFcirc$ in $\Fcirc$ coincides with $\Kcirc$.

 Step 0. {\it Extending $K$ and refining $X$.} Obviously, it suffices to prove Theorem \ref{insepunif} for any model $X'$ of $\Kcirc$.
 In particular, we will freely replace $X$ with finer models of $\Kcirc$ throughout the argument.
-More generally, we can safely replace $k$, $K$ and $X$ with $l$, $L$ and $X'$, where $l/k$ and $L/lK$ are finite and purely inseparable and $X'$ is a model of $\Lcirc$ that refines $\Nr_L(X')$.
+More generally, we can safely replace $k$, $K$ and $X$ with $l$, $L$ and $X'$, where $l/k$ and $L/lK$ are finite and purely inseparable and $X'$ is a model of $\Lcirc$ that refines $\Nr_L(X)$.
 This is shown exactly as in Step 0 from the proof of Theorem \ref{equivunif}.